G.A.U.S.S. Srl is the only company in the Italian panorama to have gained the experience of nine launches of differently shaped and sized satellites.

 Moreover, GAUSS has set a convention with the Municipality of Castelgrande (PZ, Italy) for the project CastelGauss which has the purpose of using the new observatory dedicated to the optical observation of space debris and it is candidate to be the National Observatory for the Space Surveillance.

 It is for the dissemination of the space culture through the courses “Astronautics in the classroom”, targeting not only the upper secondary schools’ students, but also a wider public.
 It involves an itinerary in the Astronautics world starting from the Kepler’s laws and the law of universal gravitation of Newton, to get to orbital calculations programs and the times of visibility from the ground stations.

 The company is expert in Launch Services, In-Orbit Demonstration and In-Orbit Validation, Satellite Design, Mission Analysis, Ground Station management.

-GAUSS offers several space products related to small satellites such as the following Satellites Subsystems: Onboard Computer, Radio, Power, Structures and the satellite deployers GPOD (for CubeStas) and MrFOD (for PocketQubes).
+GAUSS offers several space products related to small satellites such as the following Satellites Subsystems: Onboard Computers (Abacus and Hercules), Radio UHF, Power, Structures and the satellite deployers GPOD (for CubeStas) and MrFOD (for PocketQubes).

 G.A.U.S.S.
 Srl cooperates with universities, national and international research centres, and industries such as: Stanford University (California, USA), CalPoly (San Luis Obispo, California, USA), Morehead Space University (Kentucky, USA), Keldysh Institute (Russia), ISC Kosmotras (Russia), Deimos Space (Spain), GMV (Tres Cantos, Spain), Dnepropetrovsk University (Ukraine), Brasilia University (Brasil), Yuzhnoye (Ukraine), KACST (Saudi Arabia), Kyev Polytechnic (Ukraine), JAMSS (Japan) and many more.